csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

-[Dave Smart](https://tamethebots.com/about-dave) has built [a great CrUX History visualiser](https://tamethebots.com/tools/cwv-history?url=https://csswizardry.com/) over on his site <cite>Tame the Bots</cite>—you can go play around with it there and see both origin- and URL-level CrUX data, including the new RTT.
+[Dave Smart](https://tamethebots.com/about-dave) has built [a great CrUX History visualiser](https://tamethebots.com/tools/cwv-history?url=https://csswizardry.com/) over on his site <cite>Tame the Bots</cite> — you can go play around with it there and see both origin- and URL-level CrUX data, including the new RTT.

-One particularly nice touch is his plotting RTT against TTFB—[first-byte time includes one round trip, remember](/2019/08/time-to-first-byte-what-it-is-and-why-it-matters/).
+One particularly nice touch is his plotting RTT against TTFB — [first-byte time includes one round trip, remember](/2019/08/time-to-first-byte-what-it-is-and-why-it-matters/).